ronitneve/TypeScript.Basics/README.md

 For Example:
 ```
 if (condition) {
-    // variable a can only be used and referenced in this if block
+    // variable 'a' can only be used and referenced in this 'if' block
     let a = 100
 }

-//console.log cannot output a as it does not exist
+//console.log cannot output 'a' as it does not exist outside of the 'if' block.
 console.log(a)
 ```